Find Affordable College Courses

 97% Women

 Grand Canyon University tops the list of the most popular school in the U.S. for child development majors who are seeking their master's degree.
 Each year, around 103,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,401 per year, while in-state graduate students, on average, pay $10,621 per year.
-During the 2020-2021 academic year, 587 people received their master's degree in child development from Grand Canyon University.
-Of these students, 97% were women and 49% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $16,390 per year, while in-state graduate students, on average, pay $10,138 per year.
+During the most recent year for which we have data, 587 people received their master's degree in child development from Grand Canyon University.
+Around 55% of these students were from an underrepresented racial-ethnic group, and 97% were women.

 #3